Manta Ray Night Snorkel with Kids on the Big Island: An Honest Family Guide

 Pricing and Booking

-Expect $130 to $200 per person for a 2.5 to 3-hour snorkel tour.
+Plan on $130 to $200 per person for a 2.5 to 3-hour snorkel tour.
 Some kid pricing is available.
 Book at least two weeks ahead in summer and Christmas break.
-Same-week bookings are sometimes possible in shoulder season (late April, mid-May, early November).
+Same-week is sometimes possible in shoulder season (late April, mid-May, early November).

 Is the Manta Snorkel Worth It with Kids?

 For the right kid, this is the single best wildlife encounter in Hawaii.
-Whales spy-hop, sea turtles glide, dolphins spin.
+Whales spy-hop, honu glide, dolphins spin.
 Mantas swim with you.
 They make eye contact.
 They do barrel rolls eight inches under your face.
-My older kids talk about it more than they talk about the volcano.
-If your child is comfortable in the water and curious about animals, the manta night snorkel will be the highlight reel of your trip.
+The boys talk about it more than they talk about Volcanoes National Park.
+If your child is comfortable in the water and curious about animals, the manta night snorkel will be the highlight of your trip.
 If your child is scared of the dark or struggles in the deep end of the pool, save it for next trip.

 Recommended Products